bejerano-lab/percomorphCONDELs/README.md

 # percomorphCONDELs

-This repository provides the code for identifying genomic deletions that are associated with pelvic and caudal fin reduction in independent lineages of fish.
-Please refer to the following manuscript for more details:
+This repository provides the code for identifying genomic deletions that are associated with pelvic and caudal fin reduction in independent lineages of fish, as described in the following manuscript:

 [coming soon]